Daemen's Chosen Name Policy

 - Chosen names are limited to alphabetical characters (a-z).

-Development to accommodate use of a chosen name in University systems is ongoing.
-Not all University information systems, databases, and processes may be able to display a chosen name and many uses of an individual's name require display of the legal name; therefore, individuals who utilize a chosen name should always be prepared to reference their legal name and provide corresponding identification when necessary.
+Development to accommodate the use of a chosen name in University systems is ongoing.
+Not all University information systems, databases, and processes may be able to display a chosen name and many uses of an individual's name require the display of the legal name; therefore, individuals who utilize a chosen name should always be prepared to reference their legal name and provide corresponding identification when necessary.
 A chosen name designation is not a legal name change.
 The chosen name will be utilized in the student information system, ID cards, and classroom management system where deemed appropriate by Daemen University.
 The legal name will appear on all other records and documents.
 Please note that chosen names cannot appear on the academic transcript, as this is a legal document.
-Please complete the electronic Change of Name Form.
-Requests will be reviewed and processed within one week.
+Once the electronic Change of Name Form has been completed, requests will be reviewed and processed within one week.

 A chosen first name is one that you choose to be called that is different from your legal or